Best practices

 Next, launch the editor utility widget, You can reach the rendering editor by navigating to Toolbar, then selecting Window followed by Emperia3DKit.
 Doing so will launch a fresh editor window where you can modify Interactable elements within the level and also generate or modify Experiences.

 Here, you will find the paths and commands that are generated specifically for your current project within the Paths to set" section on the last page.
+Note: FFMPEG setup is now fully automated—it downloads the required library, sets up paths, and applies the correct parameters when the project is first launched with the Emperia Toolkit installed and active.

 Subsequently, you should copy the MPE Executable path into the "Project settings - Plugins - Movie Pipeline CLI encoder - Executable Path" field.
 Similarly, paste the MPE Command line format into the "Project settings - Plugins - Movie Pipeline CLI encoder - Command line format" field.